wp-plugins/easy-wp-cookie-popup/readme.txt

 1. Customise the position, title and cookie notification message for your Wordpress site.

 == Changelog ==

+= 1.2 =
+* Fixed issue with close button and escape button not closing popup.

+= 1.1 =
+* Fixed issue with close button not working.

 = 1.0.9 =
 * Updated cookies library and fixed closing bug in Firefox and Safari.